crunch-run broken container loop

 Looking at compute0.9tee4, I saw evidence (garbage in /tmp) that this has happened before.

-#6 Updated by Tom Clegg about 3 years ago
+#6 Updated by Tom Clegg over 3 years ago

 End of slurm-2297.out on compute0.9tee4, whose temp dir was not removed: